tipofyzik/habit_tracker_app/README.md

 2. Open the command-line interface and specify the path to directory where "HabitTrackingApp.py" file is located.
 Do so by writing:
 **cd Your/path/to/file**
 Example: cd C:\Users\user\Downloads\Habit tracker
-3. Now, write the following to run the application:
+3.1.
+Now, write the following to run the application:
 **python HabitTrackingApp.py**

-_**Note:**_ To run tests for the project perform step 2 and then write:
+3.2.
+To run tests for the project perform step 2 and then write:
 **python test_application.py**

 Once you run the appliation, you will see the greeting message and the menu.
 The menu contains 6 options: